Xenogil/App_ACENSI/README.md

 -Python Automation: Leverages Python for backend operations, ensuring smooth and scalable data handling processes.

 ## Technologies Used
-Python: Core language for the backend and data integration processes. /t JAVA, CSS and HTML: for the style and the charts /t
+Python: Core language for the backend and data integration processes.
+JAVA, CSS and HTML: for the style and the charts.
-Django: for the web application architecture. /t
+Django: for the web application architecture.
-SQL Server: To manage and query financial datasets. /t
+SQL Server: To manage and query financial datasets.

 There is a doc App-Integration that will help you with the installation